 This may seem simplistic considering the scope of the topic, but was not one of Asimov’s greatest strengths his ability in simplifying the mystifying?
 With this as our benchmark, let us set out upon this great journey through the history of science fiction and the possible futures of our own reality.

 The Pre-History of the Future

 How far into our own history must we travel to find speculation about the future?
-100 years?
-200?
-What if I said almost 2000 years!?!
+One hundred years?
+Two hundred?
+What if I said almost two thousand years!?
 In the 2nd century c.e., a Syrian satirist living in Hellenistic Greece by the name of Lucien wrote A True Story.
 This work contained elements common to modern science fiction such as interplanetary travel, alien life, and artificial life.
 This is considered by some to be the first science fiction novel.
 This is surprisingly not the only work of fiction during the classical or medieval eras to contain elements of science fiction.